khoobacca/khoobacca/README.md

 I'm an aerospace materials engineering student at UBC interested in all sorts of things!
 When I'm not going to the gym, I like to keep up to date with world events and refine some analytic strategies for investing!

+# 2023/09/08
+Making commmits is gonna be harder over the year but it is what it is.
+My classes are going as good as they can for the first week... im thinking of going to my ode (math 255) prof and ask what research/getting a publication looks like to incentivize me working more consistently on it since Im learning this anyways.
+Maybe I can publish a paper where the end goal is a machine learning model that can predict and epidemic really well? i have the basic model down and if i can improve the model and compare it to real world data (what im doing rn) i can do the more complex ml. thats down the road.

 # 2023/08/31
 Been a while since I wrote in this but I've been making progress on my data science project. pretty cool what i've learned so far and Ill just continue doing what I do.
 Im relearning python rn and ill see what happens